SkylerW/Shinjuku/README.md

 # Shinjuku
-A concise and punctual Swift wrapper for GCD operations
+A swift, concise, and punctual GCD library